TEALSK12/introduction-to-computer-science/lesson_52.md

 Ask what might go wrong or be bad about this approach.

 * If anything in an invader changes, it will need to be changed many times.
-* Lots of sprites clogging up the script that are all basically doing the same thing.
+* Lots of sprites clogging up the program that are all basically doing the same thing.

 #### Demonstration